Bain what? Before we have a French lesson, let’s talk dish inspiration.

 - Evenly distribute egg mixture into each ramekin.
 Sprinkle some of each ingredient into the ramekins and use a spoon to gently stir.

-- In an oven safe container, microwave 2-4 cups of water (depending on how big your pan is) for 3-4 minutes until it is hot.
+- In an oven safe container, microwave 2-4 cups of water (depending on how big your baking dish is) for 3-4 minutes until it is hot.
 Or you can boil water on the stove.

-- Place pan with ramekins into the oven and carefully pour the hot water into the pan so it is around all the ramekins (about 1/2cm of water).
+- Place dish with ramekins into the oven and carefully pour the hot water into the dish so it is around all the ramekins (about 1/2cm of water).

 - Cook undisturbed for 30 minutes, you should see them rise and start to turn a bit when they are done